jiyoungsim/BigQuery-NYC-Taxi-Demand--EDA-and-Prediction/README.md

 + **Objectives**: The goal of this project is finding trends, identifying problems, and making predictions on taxi demand to ultimately maximize revenue.

 + **Summary**:
+  + Through explorary data analysis, I analyzed taxi demand by different times and regions and created visualizations, summarizing their main characteristics and trends.
+Some key visualizations and findins are as follows:

+  + Insights from EDA: taxi demand vary by different times and regions.
+If we can predict taxi demand given different times and regions, we can possibly maximize revenue by placing more cars where demand is high.

+  + Prediction:

   + Images of interactive plots have been added to the notebooks for easier display.
 Download and run the code to see full interactive features of the plots.

 + **Contributions**: